appuio/ops-techlab/labs/34_renew_certificates.md

 ### Replace the other main certificates

-You can use the following playbooks to replace the certificates of the other main components on OpenShift:
+Use the following playbooks to replace the certificates of the other main components of OpenShift:

+**Warning:** Do not yet replace the router certificates with the corresponding playbook as it will break your routers running on OpenShift 3.6.
+If you want to, replace the router certificates after upgrading to OpenShift 3.7.
+(Reference: https://bugzilla.redhat.com/show_bug.cgi?id=1490186)

 - masters (API server and controllers)
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-master-certificates.yml
 - etcd
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-etcd-ca.yml
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-etcd-certificates.yml
 - nodes
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-node-certificates.yml
 - registry
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-registry-certificates.yml
 - router
   - /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-router-certificates.yml

 ---